patternizer/pha-prepare/README.md

 ## Contents

 * `pha-prepare.py` - python code to generate station list and station input files + subset map
+* `pha-prepare-sef.py` - python code to convert a folder of station SEF files to GHCNm PHAv52i .raw.tavg and generate PHA station inventory file
+* `pha-prepare-glosat.py` - python code to read in CRUTEM5.0.1.0 archive header-data file and generate GHCNm PHAv52i .raw.tavg files and generate PHA station inventory file world1_stnlist.tavg
+* `convert-sef-2-ghcn.py` - SEF to GHCNm format convertor for a single station file
-* `rate-of-station-loss.py` - python code to calculate the rate of station loss as a fnuction of minimum years of data requirement
+* `rate-of-station-loss.py` - python code to calculate the rate of station loss as a function of minimum years of data requirement

 The first step is to clone the latest pha-prepare code and step into the check out directory: